 Dam Square.
 Large main square with Royal Palace in Amsterdam, popular gathering place since 17th century.

 Vondelpark.
-Massive park in Amsterdam with an open-air theatre, playground and ponds.
+Massive park in Amsterdam with an open-air theatre, playground, and ponds.

 Heineken Experience.
-For beer lovers – an interactive beer museum in Amsterdam with guided tour to learn about this beer producer and enjoy some beer in the end.
+For beer lovers – an interactive beer museum in Amsterdam with a guided tour to learn about this beer producer and enjoy some beer in the end.

 Jordaan.
 Central city district in Amsterdam, famous for hip restaurants and pubs and trendy shopping.

 Ijsselmeer.
-A closed off inland bay in the central Netherlands, famous for sailing, cycling and hikes.
+A closed-off inland bay in the central Netherlands, famous for sailing, cycling, and hikes.

 Leidseplein.
-Bustling square and nightlife center in south Amsterdam, with high end shopping and dining.
+Bustling square and nightlife center in south Amsterdam, with high-end shopping and dining.

 Hoge Veluwe National Park.
-Nature reserve covering about 55 sq km in central Holland near city of Arnhem.
+Nature reserve covering about 55 sq km in central Holland near the city of Arnhem.
 Home of red deer and wild boar, offering cycling and walking trails.

 Madame Tussauds Amsterdam.
 Wax museum featuring many local and international celebrities in themed galleries.

 Rembrandt House Museum.
-Restored home of famous painter, located in Amsterdam, where he lived between 1639 and 1656.
+Restored home of the famous painter, located in Amsterdam, where he lived between 1639 and 1656.

 Science Center NEMO.
-Waterfront, boat shaped, science museum in Amsterdam with interactive science exhibits and experiments.
+Waterfront, boat-shaped, science museum in Amsterdam with interactive science exhibits and experiments.

 Natura Artis Magistra.
 Amsterdam Zoo with aquarium and planetarium.
-Founded in 19th century, one of the oldest zoos in Europe.
+Founded in the 19th century, one of the oldest zoos in Europe.

 Stedelijk Museum.
 Museum of international and local contemporary art and design in Amsterdam.

 Cube houses.
-Set of cube shaped houses built in Rotterdam and Helmond designed by architect Piet Blom.
+Set of cube-shaped houses built in Rotterdam and Helmond designed by architect Piet Blom.

 Nieuwe Kerk.
-A 15th century church on a Dam Square in Amsterdam, next to the Royal Palace.
-Hosts exhibitions, royal weddings and organ recitals.
+A 15th-century church on a Dam Square in Amsterdam, next to the Royal Palace.
+Hosts exhibitions, royal weddings, and organ recitals.

 Mauritshuis.
 Museum of Dutch Golden Age paintings in The Hague.
-It’s a government collection of art works by Rembrandt, Vermeer and Holbein the Younger.
+It’s a government collection of artworks by Rembrandt, Vermeer, and Holbein the Younger.

 IJ.
 Waterfront in North Amsterdam.
 Lined with restaurants and cafes, offer great views of passing boats and ships.

 De Pijp.
-Bohemian Neighborhood in Amsterdam, famous for ethnic restaurants with sidewalk terraces, cafes and pubs.
+Bohemian Neighborhood in Amsterdam, famous for ethnic restaurants with sidewalk terraces, cafes, and pubs.

 Kröller-Müller Museum.
-Dutch national art museum and sculpture garden, located in the Hoge Veluwe National Park in Otterlo, hosting 19th and 20th century art and sculptures and Vincent Van Gogh collection.
+Dutch national art museum and sculpture garden, located in the Hoge Veluwe National Park in Otterlo, hosting 19th and 20th-century art and sculptures and Vincent Van Gogh collection.

 The National Maritime Museum.
-Interactive maritime history exhibits with 18th century replica ship, located in Amsterdam.
+Interactive maritime history exhibits with 18th-century replica ship, located in Amsterdam.

 Spui.
-A square in central Amsterdam, popular with open markets, art exhibitions and seafood.
+A square in central Amsterdam, popular with open markets, art exhibitions, and seafood.

 Museumplein.
-Public space in Museumkwartier neighborhood in Amsterdam with art exhibitions and high end shopping.
+Public space in Museumkwartier neighborhood in Amsterdam with art exhibitions and high-end shopping.

 Magere Brug.
 Narrow, historic bridge over river Amstel in Amsterdam.
 Opened for pedestrians and cyclists and nicknamed ‘Skinny Bridge”, it is illuminated at night.

 Dom Tower.
-Gothic bell tower with 465 steps and tallest in Netherlands, this church is located in Utrecht.
+Gothic bell tower with 465 steps and tallest in the Netherlands, this church is located in Utrecht.
 Offers panoramic views for persistent climbers.